DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 ***The Gallows Speaker.*** Throughout the fight, the gallows speaker taunts Lady Wachter, rhapsodizing at length about the agonies that it will visit upon her and her family.
 However, it never attacks either Lady Wachter, Stella, or Victor, preferring to focus its attention upon the players who have defied it.

-Consumed by hatred and rage, the gallows speaker never retreats, nor does it reposition except to pursue its current target.
-When it enters its second phase, the gallows speaker prefers to fight by grappling a target using its ***grasp of the grave*** feature, then dragging that target through the three-dimensional space of the ethereal Wachterhaus while using his **Ba'al Verzi dagger*** attack and other features to keep the other players at bay.
+In its first phase, the **Speaker of the Gallows**, the gallows speaker never retreats, nor does it reposition except to pursue its current target.

+In its second phase, the **Ba'al Verzi Avenger**, the gallows speaker becomes mobile, attempting to grapple the toughest-looking target with its **grasp of the grave*** feature and dragging them into the upper floors of the house, while using its **wail of the forsaken*** whenever it recharges and its ***Ba'al Verzi daggers*** to attack from range.

 When reduced to 0 hit points in its second phase, the gallows speaker taunts the players with its dying breath, rasping: “When I failed to kill him, Zarovich took my cursed blade from me.
 Perhaps I shall still have my satisfaction when he uses it to *carve your hearts from your chests!*” It then lurches forward, skeletal claws grasping for Stella’s throat—and dissipates into mist, the maddened whispers of the many spirits within his cloak fading into silence.

 When the gallows speaker dies, the *Tome of Strahd* drops to the ground below.
-See [[Arc D - The Tome of Strahd#D3.
-Unlocking the Tome|Unlocking the Tome]] for more information about the *Tome* and its contents.
+See [[#I9.
+The Tome of Strahd]] for more information about the *Tome* and its contents.

 <div class="statblock">
 <h2>Speaker of the Gallows</h2>